- If you are a specialist setting what other admissions criteria do you use?

 - What support do you provide for the learners' overall wellbeing?

-Pastoral care through teaching assistants/ teachers/ Higher Level Teaching Assistants / Deputy Head pastoral
+Pastoral care through teaching assistants/ teachers/ Higher Level Teaching Assistants / Head of School pastoral

 Referrals to Child and Adolescent Mental Health Service (CAMHS)

 Social skills taught in PSHE (Personal, social, health and economic education) sessions